dominikabrosch-dotcom/Bulk-Transcriptomics-Analysis-of-Colorectal-Cancer-Progression-GSE20916-/README.md

 * validating selected genes in an independent GEO or TCGA dataset
 * adding survival analysis using external clinical datasets
 * comparing results with known colorectal cancer marker genes

-## Summary

-This project demonstrates a complete bulk transcriptomics workflow in R.